CS125 Frequently Asked Questions (FAQ)

 They're are important technical differences between Unix and Linux from the standpoint of the factors we'll study extensively in CS420; but very few programmers actually deal with the internals of an OS.
 Unless they are writing what is loosely referred to as "systems" code, programmers deal with editors, shells, and compilers and need to know nothing about the operating system hosting their development environment; and most don't.
 I think I personally have met only one real Linux programmer in my life — i.e., a programmer who wrote some of the code that's in Linux.
 Even if you write apps for Linux or Unix, you're likely not to need to know its internal structure, merely the APIs for the service packages you need.

-12. What does RTFM stand for?
-"Read the freaking manual" Note that I am defining RTFM for you there, not rudely telling you to look it up for yourself.
+13. What does RTFM stand for?
+"Read the freaking manual" Note that I am actually defining RTFM for you there, not rudely telling you to look it up for yourself.
 That is an example of what philosophers refer to as the use-mention distinction.

 Script started on Sun Aug 19 08:23:16 2012

 temp.c:5: error: 'x' undeclared (first use in this function)

 temp.c:5: error: (Each undeclared identifier is reported only once

 temp.c:5: error: for each function it appears in.)